-Lawyers enjoy the unique privilege of providing pro bono legal counsel to ensure marginalized people and communities have access to justice.
-The best global pro bono law firms understand that giving back provides great reward.
-By providing pro bono legal services to people and organizations in need, McMillan’s lawyers engage in professionally and personally fulfilling work and change lives.
+Lawyers enjoy the unique privilege of providing pro bono legal counsel to ensure that people and communities without the means to pay for legal counsel have access to justice.
+Leading global law firms understand that giving back provides great reward.
+By providing pro bono legal services to people and organizations in need, McMillan’s lawyers continue to change lives while engaged in professionally and personally fulfilling work.

 At McMillan, we’re proud to give ample time and legal expertise to people and organizations in our community who need our help, at no cost.
-In addition to providing pro bono services to charities and other not for profit organizations, McMillan provides services directly to individuals through organizations such as Pro Bono Law Ontario, Pro Bono Law Alberta, Calgary Legal Guidance Clinic, Calgary Small Claims Duty Counsel and Centre Pro Bono Québec Inc.
+In addition to providing pro bono services directly to individuals, charities and other not for profit organizations, McMillan provides services directly to individuals through organizations such as Pro Bono Law Ontario, Calgary Small Claims Duty and Access to Justice Vancouver.

-A member of the Law Firm Diversity and Inclusion Network, we strive to serve organizations and people in need, as diverse and eclectic as our clients across Canada and worldwide.
-In the last two years alone, McMillan provided over $1.1 million dollars worth of pro bono legal counsel to a cross-section of organizations including MayTree; Working Women Community Centre; Jane’s Walk (Tides Canada Initiatives); Manifesto Community Projects; Scadding Court Community; Scarborough Women’s Centre; Working Skills Centre; Social Services Network; Scientists in School; The York Centre for Children, Youth and Families; Planned Parenthood Toronto; and Delta Family Resource Centre.
+A member of the Law Firm Diversity and Inclusion Network, we strive to serve organizations and people in need, as diverse as our clients across Canada and worldwide.
+Annually, McMillan provides nearly $1 million dollars worth of pro bono legal counsel to a cross-section of organizations, such as:

 Get updates delivered right to your inbox.
 You can unsubscribe at any time.